 The Barnegat Bay Watershed

 The area of land surrounding a body of water is known as that body of water’s watershed.
 For example, the entire area of land surrounding the Barnegat Bay is known as the Barnegat Bay Watershed.
-This area is comprised of all 33 municipalities of Ocean County, as well as 4 municipalities in Monmouth County, and home to over 500,000 people.
+This area is comprised of all 33 municipalities of Ocean County, as well as 4 municipalities in Monmouth County.

-Some of the major rivers entering the Barnegat Bay include the Metedeconk River, the Toms River, and the Forked River, and smaller rivers include Cedar Creek, Oyster Creek, Mill Creek, the Westecunk Creek and the Tuckerton Creek.
-The Barnegat Bay Watershed also includes the ever popular Jersey shore, which includes many popular summer tourist attractions including Long Beach Island and the Barnegat Lighthouse.
+Some of the major rivers entering the Barnegat Bay include the Metedeconk River, the Toms River, and the Forked River.
+Smaller tributaries include Cedar Creek, Oyster Creek, Mill Creek, Westecunk Creek and Tuckerton Creek.
+These water bodies meander through Atlantic White Cedar forests, pine and oak woodlands, and a diversity of other habitats that provide a home to a vast array of wildlife.

 Development and Population Rise within Ocean County

 The first group of people to inhabit Ocean County was the Lene Lenape Indians, who survived off the natural bounty of fish, shellfish, and native animals and vegetation that the Barnegat Bay Watershed had to offer.
 Towards the late 1800’s and early 1900’s, Ocean County started to develop as a popular tourist location, bringing people from many different regions to come enjoy the waterfront activities provided by the Atlantic Ocean and the Barnegat Bay.